Tyler O'Neill Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Reds pitching staff ranks 18th in MLB.

-- The Reds' 4.77 team ERA ranks 24th across all MLB pitching staffs.
+- The Reds' 4.76 team ERA ranks 24th among all MLB pitching staffs.

-- The Reds surrender the third-most home runs in baseball (200 total, 1.4 per game).
+- The Reds allow the third-most home runs in baseball (201 total, 1.4 per game).

-- The Reds will look to Spiers (0-0) in his second start this season.
+- The right-hander's last time out was on Wednesday, Aug.
+30 against the San Francisco Giants, when he threw 5 1/3 innings, surrendering no earned runs while allowing three hits.

-- His last time out was on Sunday against the Chicago Cubs, when the righty tossed four innings, surrendering three earned runs while allowing five hits.
+- The 24-year-old has an ERA of 4.75, with 12 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.